 2. Charcoal Blackhead-Busting Mask

-Because they draw impurities and bacteria to the surface of the skin, activated charcoal scrubs are perfect for dislodging pesky blackheads.
+Because they draw impurities and bacteria to the surface of the skin, activated charcoal scrubs are perfect for binding to the oily residue and debris on the skin that is responsible for blocked pores (blackheads).
 This mask doubles as a face cleanser that you can use 2-3 times a week.
 If you want to use it as a face mask after using a different cleanser, you can leave out the castile soap.

 - 2 tablespoons unscented liquid castile soap